 |Sophomore (30 or more hours)||$4,500 + $2,000||$4,500 + $6,000|

 Parents of dependent students may also apply for a PLUS loan to pay the expenses.
 The amount of the PLUS loan can be equal to the entire COA, minus any other financial aid received.
 PLUS loans require a credit check from the bank; if a parent is denied a PLUS loan, the dependent student may be eligible to borrow from the additional Unsubsidized Loan.
 For more information about this option, please contact the Financial Aid Office.

-Once your financial aid “package” is complete, you will be sent an award letter to inform you of the types and amounts of aid you are eligible to receive.
+Once your financial aid offer is complete, you will be sent an aid offer letter to inform you of the types and amounts of aid you are eligible to receive.
 If you commit to the Semester Abroad program and apply for student loans to help pay your expenses, your loan disbursement should occur shortly after the semester begins, at which time the Business Office will issue you the credit balance (within 14 days after they receive the disbursement) if one occurs on your student account.
 We will make every attempt to have the disbursement of student loans released prior to your departure.
 Refund checks due to you after you depart for England will mailed to an address specified by you on a check routing form, available in the Financial Aid Office.
 You must complete this form prior to departure.